Financial-Times/x-dash/components/x-teaser/docs/migration.md

 ### 3. Load Handlebars helpers

 User facing applications on FT.com use an Express server provided by [n-ui](https://github.com/Financial-Times/n-ui).
-As part of the server initialisation any Handlebars helpers to be made available to your templates must be included.
+As part of the server initialisation any Handlebars helpers can be loaded and made available to your templates.

-The `n-teaser` module uses this functionality to load its internal helper functions and the `x-handlebars` helper must be loaded in the same way.
+The `n-teaser` module uses this functionality to load its internal helper functions and the `x-handlebars` helper is loaded in the same way.

 ```diff
   helpers: {